AvaruusStudios/HeroWorkshop/README.md

 This will output a `hero-workshop-${version}.jar` in the `target` folder.
 This is a self-running JAR file, so it should be able to be double-clicked to run, though on Windows you may need to run via a command line: `java -jar \path\to\jar\file`.
 However, it currently does require the Java runtime to be installed.
 Native packaging is still TBD.

 ## Description
+At its core, The Star Wars Role-Playing Game (RPG) is about telling a story.
+The Game Master along with the players tell the story together, guiding the heroes through quests for credits and fame, battling with deadly foes, daring rescues, courtly intrigue, and much more.
+You explore the universe and sprawling galaxies of the Star Wars saga through the personification of the players heroes.

+The Star Wars RPG is played in the D20 System.
+This means that to resolve an action in the D20 System, a player rolls a 20-sided die and adds modifiers based on the natural aptitude of the character (defined by six attributes: Strength, Dexterity, Constitution, Intelligence, Wisdom, Charisma) and how skilled the character is in various fields (such as in combat), as well as other, situational modifiers.
+If the result is greater than or equal to a target number (called a Difficulty Class or DC) then the action succeeds.
+This is called the Core Mechanic.
+This system is consistently used for all action resolution in the d20 System.
-The Hero Workshop is designed to allow players to electronically create a Role-Playing Game (RPG) Hero for use with the D20 Role-Playing Game (RPG) System and use that Hero to play with other via the application Game Chat module.
+The Hero Workshop is designed to bridge the gap between the old fashioned way of writing everything down with a pen+paper and allow players to electronically create a Role-Playing Game (RPG) Hero for use with the Star Wars Role-Playing Game (RPG) and use that Hero to play with others via the application Game Chat module.

-The application will consist of two modules: the Hero Generator and the Game Chat
+The application will consist of two modules: the Hero Workshop and The Game Master Module
-  - The Hero Generator is the part of the application that allows the user to create a Hero.
-Following the instructions via the Hero Guides the user will create a Hero to facilatate play in the Game Chat module.
-  - The Game Chat module is the part of the application that allows the user to use the created Hero to play the game with the Game Master.
+  - By following the user guide and going the each tab, **The Hero Workshop** allows a player to create a character in the Star Wars Universe for play in in the D20 System.
+The character can also be saved and open in The Game Master Module to allow play with other players.
+  - At its core, **The Game Master Module** is a chatroom hosted by the Game Master (GM) (Storyteller of the game).
+Players then connect to the chat session of the GM and load their character to use during play.

 ## Installation
 Installation can be achieved by extracting the archive (.zip) to a directory of your choosing and running the main application in the bin folder.